The Isla Vista polling place set up Tuesday at 777 Camino Pescadero.

-Preliminary election results show close races for Santa Barbara County’s Fifth District supervisor seat, auditor-controller and Superior Court judge races.
+Preliminary election results show close races for Santa Barbara County’s Fifth District supervisor and Superior Court judge races.

-In other races, early results show strong leads for some candidates, such as Laura Capps in the Second District supervisor race and Melinda Greene in the race for clerk-recorder-assessor.
+In other races, the semi-official election night results show strong leads for some candidates, such as Laura Capps in the Second District supervisor race and Melinda Greene in the race for clerk-recorder-assessor.

-Salud Carbajal and Bob Smith are poised to face off for the congressional seat on the November ballot, with first and second place in early results.
+Salud Carbajal and Bob Smith are poised to face off for the congressional seat on the November ballot, with first and second place in semi-official results.

-The Santa Barbara County Elections Office will release additional election results later Tuesday night, and then release updates in the coming days as additional ballots are processed and counted.
+The Santa Barbara County Elections Office released updated results throughout the night Tuesday and will post more updates in the coming days as additional ballots are processed and counted.

 Check the latest Santa Barbara County Elections results here.